AgentMC/Sao20/Translate/En/Part6.md

 When Ronye thought again, what on earth this building is exactly, that happened.

-That moment they heard the dragon's roaring "Ku-ru-ru-ru.......".
+That moment they heard the dragon's roaring "Ku-r-r-r......".
 Looking down, they saw the light-blue feathered Shimosaki trying to thrust his body into the gap in the grid.
 Tiese who saw it asked, worriedly:

 "Hey Shimosaki, you think you can get through this gap...?"